- Download our Moving to Sweden Guide (PDF)

 Public schools in Sweden

-Private schools in Sweden
+Independent schools in Sweden

 International schools in Sweden

-Other fees might apply if the children are not registered with their local municipality and do not have a Swedish personal number
+International schools expect a yearly fee and applications need to be made by contacting the school directly.
+Extra fees might apply if the children are not registered with their local municipality and do not have a Swedish personal number.

-Other English-speaking schools in Sweden
+Tutors in Sweden

 Education is highly valued in Sweden, and parents make regular use of private tuition to bolster their children's learning.
 Expats also often employ tutors, whether for Swedish language lessons, extra help with certain subjects, or simply to build some confidence in an unfamiliar environment.
 Regardless of age, tutoring can be massively beneficial.
 Some of the top tutoring companies in Sweden include Studybuddy, Privatläraren Stockholm and My Academy.